 The project was added to your Craft Projects.

-Gather These Supplies – You will ALWAYS need these items on hand for any project.
+Gather These Supplies: You will ALWAYS need these items on hand for any project.
 It is assumed with all of the instructions in this book that you have the following items at your disposal: Mod Podge, paper towels, foam plates or palette, scissors, craft knife and mat, water basin, craft glue, ruler and tape measure, pencil or pen, sandpaper.

 Prepare surface: Almost any surface can be used to create a decoupage project.
 Appropriate surfaces include wood, papier mache, terra cotta, tin, cardboard, glass and craft foam.
 Only SOME plastics are suitable for decoupage – we recommend testing a small area before completing your entire project to make sure that the Mod Podge will adhere.

 Here are some surfaces that may need some extra attention in their preparation.
 All other surfaces can be decoupaged without any preparation, although you should always make sure that the surface you are working with is clean and dirt free.

-- Glass – Wash and dry with a lint free cloth to remove surface oils.
+Glass: Wash and dry with a lint free cloth to remove surface oils.

-- Tin – If it is an older tin surface, clean with a 50/50 vinegar and water solution.
+Tin: If it is an older tin surface, clean with a 50/50 vinegar and water solution.
 A wire brush can be used on stubborn rust spots.

-- Wood - Sand unfinished wood surfaces with fine grit sandpaper until smooth.
+Wood: Sand unfinished wood surfaces with fine grit sandpaper until smooth.
 Fill any holes with wood putty and sand again.
 Wipe clean with a damp paper towel.

-You don’t have to, but you will want to paint many items before decoupaging if your surface is unfinished.
+Note: You don’t have to, but you will want to paint many items before decoupaging if your surface is unfinished.
 We recommend FolkArt or Apple Barrel Acrylic Paints for basecoating.

 Fabric – Wash and dry the fabric (do not use fabric softener).
 Iron and then lay out on a covered work surface.
 Wax paper is preferable for covering your table.
 Using a brush, paint a light coat of Fabric Mod Podge onto your fabric.
 Allow to dry.
 This will allow you to cut the fabric like paper without frayed edges.